#12 Nittany Lions (4-0, 1-0) Host Boilermakers (1-3, 0-1)

 Yea, verily, Baker published his seminal nugget recipe in the 1950s while McDonald’s didn’t patent its recipe for Chicken McNuggets until 1979.
 It was not to long after that when some long-forgotten comedian asked the oft-repeated question, “Just what part of the chicken is the nugget?”

 Baker died in 2006 at the age of 84, but his nuggets live on in our hearts and stomachs.
+If a person is injured or died in an accident, it is advised to hire Mississippi injury lawyers who can help you claim compensation for the injury and loss.

 Looks like good football weather for Saturday at the Big Beave (formerly known as St. Joe Memorial Stadium), sponsored by the Record Room and Pop’s Mexi-Hots.
 The forecast temperature range is 51-60°F, and no clouds at all.
 While the high sky and bright sun might create some issues for punt- and kick-returners, we here at The Turkey think this is mighty fine football weather.